solpaul/CourseProject1/README.md

 # Repo Contents
 This repo contains my solution for the course project for Getting and Cleaning Data from John Hopkins University, through Coursera.
-The script run_analysis.R contains a function to carry out operations on a data set from the UCI Machine Learning Repository.
+The script run_analysis.R contains a function to carry out operations on a data set from the UCI Machine Learning Repository, contained within "data/UCI HAR Dataset".
 A full description is available at the site where the data were obtained:

 http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones